My Roommate Has Covid. Now What?

 "I bought medical-grade gloves.
 I bought Clorox spray for the air and for our hardware,” they told BestColleges.
 “Every time that I walked into the room I would spray [it] down … We sprayed down everything and it kind of felt rude because I'm like, 'Oh ew, here are your germs.'"

-To learn the best practices for students who are living with somebody who has COVID-19, BestColleges connected with Dr. Wafaa El-Sadr, professor of epidemiology and medicine at the Mailman School of Public Health at Columbia University.
+To learn the best practices for students who are living with somebody who has COVID-19, BestColleges connected with Dr. Wafaa El-Sadr, professor of epidemiology and medicine at the Mailman School of Public Health at Columbia University, and Dr. Abraar Karan, an infectious disease doctor and researcher at Stanford University.

-El-Sadr said she would encourage colleges and universities to continue to strongly recommend, if not mandate, that students receive the COVID-19 vaccine and up-to-date boosters to limit severe illness and hospitalizations.
+El-Sadr said she would encourage colleges and universities to continue to strongly recommend that students receive the COVID-19 vaccine and up-to-date boosters to limit severe illness and hospitalizations.

-But in terms of what students can do individually to protect themself from getting COVID-19 from their roommate, Dr. El-Sadr shared these recommendations:
+But in terms of what students can do individually to protect themselves from getting COVID-19 from their roommate, El-Sadr and Karan shared these recommendations:

 Mask up